glennhenry/cs-notes/docs/intro.md

 - **[update]** : update existing notes
 - **[ref]** : add reference to particular notes

+1. **[update]** Revisit all notes to fix English, typo, update/edit information, add reference.
-1. **[update]** [/computer-graphics](/computer-graphics) : Should be major updated.
+2. **[update]** [/computer-graphics](/computer-graphics) : Should be major updated.
 Rewrite most of the notes due to lack of detail, lack of more important topic.
 Some topic to include :

    - fundamentals
      - scene